 for IEEE Xplore

-will be submitted for archival in IEEE Xplore.
+PIERS full papers will be submitted for publication in IEEE Xplore.

 The IEEE-GRSS has the following policies on conference publications